Hi, I'm John Sonmez, the Founder of Simple Programmer and author of "Soft Skills: The Software Developer's Life Manual"

 You can find a fairly up to date list of my podcast interviews here.

-Here are a couple of video interviews I’ve done:
+Here are a couple of podcasts you won't want to miss: